roman-milk/roman-milk.github.io/backseat-mom.md

  I could see the car stop in the distance, closed my eyes and rode and rubbed... and erupted.

  "God," I moaned loudly, holding onto the word long enough that I assumed my husband would know I was coming right behind him as I was unable to not open my mouth as my orgasm hit me like a thunderstorm, my cum gushing out of me and onto my son's cock and lap as I again grabbed the driver's seat and pulled up, my son's cock finally exiting my overheated pussy.
-Report_Story #2